jamesrayman/Ero/docs/euclid.md

 Long string literals begin and end with three consecutive unescaped quote characters.
 Again, either a single quote or a double quote may be used, but the quote character must be the same within a single string literal.
 Long string literals can span multiple lines without a backslash indicator, and newlines from continuation are preseved.
 Adding the backslash at the end of a line will remove the newline from the resultant string.

-Below are some valid long string literals:
+Below are some valid long string literals.

 ```text
 '''Multiple